-All camp participants and leaders must present proof of up to date vaccinations for Measles, Mumps, Rubella (MMR) and Tetanus, Diphtheria and Pertussis (Tdap).
+All participants must present proof of up-to-date vaccinations for Measles, Mumps, Rubella (MMR) and Tetanus, Diphtheria and Pertussis (Tdap).
 There will only be one exception, which is for those who are medically unable to complete the vaccination.
 Accommodations will be made for those scouts, but it may preclude participation in some activities and necessitate alternative accommodations during their stay with Daniel Webster Council.
-Refusal of vaccination for any rationale other than medical reasons cannot be accommodated.
 Documented medical reasons for not having these vaccinations must be presented with a note from your Scout's medical provider no later than two weeks prior to arrival at camp.
-(This is in addition the scout health form).
 It must have an actual signature from a licensed medical doctor.